Nonasymptotic control of the MLE for misspecified nonparametric hidden Markov models: Notations and assumptions

-\textbf{[A$\star$forgetting]} ensures that the process forgets its initial distribution exponentially fast.
-This assumption is especially useful for truncating the dependencies in the likelihood. \textbf{[A$\star$mixing]} is a usual mixing assumption and is used to obtain Bernstein-like concentration inequalities.
-Note that \textbf{[A$\star$mixing]} implies that the process $(Y_t)_{t \geq 1}$ is ergodic.
+\end{description} Assumption~\ref{Astar_forgetting} ensures that the process forgets its initial distribution exponentially fast.
+This assumption is especially useful for truncating the dependencies in the likelihood. \ref{Astar_mixing} is a usual mixing assumption and is used to obtain Bernstein-like concentration inequalities.
+Note that~\ref{Astar_mixing} implies that the process $(Y_t)_{t \geq 1}$ is ergodic.